 We saved the best for last!
 No trip to the Maritimes is complete without a journey by Ferry!
 Not only is it convenient, it’s also a right of passage for anybody visiting our region!
-Take mv Confederation or mv Holiday Island to PEI as the kickoff to your Island adventure, or conveniently cross between Digby and Saint John aboard Fundy Rose.
-And if you’re getting international, there’s no better way to get to Nova Scotia than aboard The CAT, which will be once again making the daily journey from its new port in Bar Harbor, Maine, to Yarmouth in 2022.
+Take MV Confederation or MV Holiday Island to PEI as the kickoff to your Island adventure, or conveniently cross between Digby and Saint John aboard MV Fundy Rose.
+Going international in 2022?
+There’s no better way to travel than aboard The CAT, which will once again be sailing across the Gulf of Maine between its new port in Bar Harbor, Maine to Yarmouth, Nova Scotia.

 We hope your 2022 is full of fun, friends, and ferries!
-We look forward to welcoming you aboard mv Confederation, mv Holiday Island, Fundy Rose, and The CAT this year.
+We look forward to welcoming you aboard MV Confederation, MV Holiday Island, MV Fundy Rose, and The CAT this year.